CatGCN: Graph Convolutional Networks with Categorical Node Features: Experiments

-\subsubsection{Datasets.}
+\subsubsection{Datasets}

-In order to investigate the actual performance of the model, we select three large-scale node classification datasets from real scenes. \textbf{Tencent-age\footnote{\url{https://www.kaggle.com/c/kddcup2012-track1}}} is a social network graph with the target of predicting the user's age level.
-Here, categorical node features are user-preferred items, such as celebrities and famous organizations. \textbf{Alibaba-purchase} and \textbf{Alibaba-city\footnote{\url{https://tianchi.aliyun.com/dataset/dataDetail?dataId=56}}}~\cite{DIN} are also user profiling tasks on an e-commerce platform user graph, where the consumption level and city level are the prediction labels, respectively.
-In this scenario, each user node is described by categorical features of the categories of the products that users have clicked on.
-Statistics for both datasets are shown in Table~\ref{tab:sd}~(see Appendix for more details).
-For each dataset, we randomly select 80\%, 10\%, and 10\% of the user nodes to form the training, validation, and testing, respectively.
+In order to investigate the actual performance of the model, we select three large-scale node classification datasets from real scenes: \textbf{Tencent-age}, \textbf{Alibaba-purchase}, and \textbf{Alibaba-city}~\cite{DIN}. \textbf{Tencent-age} is a social network graph with the target of predicting the user's age level. \textbf{Alibaba-purchase} and \textbf{Alibaba-city}~\cite{DIN} are also user profiling tasks on an e-commerce platform user graph, where the consumption level and city level are the prediction labels, respectively.
+These three datasets are collected from social platform Tencent and e-commerce platform Alibaba, and their construction process is as follows: